Best alternatives to Amazon

 One of the best alternatives to Amazon for gifts is Etsy.
 On there, you can find a huge range of unique products from independent sellers and small businesses.

-If you're not finding anything you like on Etsy, try Not On The High Street.
+If you don't find anything you like on Etsy, try Not On The High Street.
 They also sell loads of products from small businesses.

 And, as well as looking for ideas online, head to your local high street to see what you can find in gift stores.

-Buying gifts in person avoids the need for your purchases to be delivered to you.
+Buying gifts in person avoids the need for your purchases to be delivered.
 Not only does this save you money on postage and packaging, but it's also better for the environment as it saves a courier a journey.

 It actually adds to the overall buying experience if you pop into a high-street gift store.
-It gives you the chance to look at everything closely before choosing what to buy and you can chat with the shop assistant while you're there to get recommendations.
+It gives you the chance to look at everything closely before choosing what to buy.
+You can also chat with the shop assistant while you're there to get recommendations.

 If you're looking for gift ideas, see our guide to the best eco-friendly presents.